as-sah/Hotel-Booking-Demand-Prediction/index.md

 * __Days in Waiting List__
   * Number of days the booking was in the waiting list before it was confirmed to the customer
 * __Customer Type__
-  * Type of booking, assuming one of four categories:<br>Contract - when the booking has an allotment or other type of contract associated to it<br>Group – when the booking is associated to a group<br>Transient – when the booking is not part of a group or contract, and is not associated to other transient booking<br>Transient-party – when the booking is transient, but is associated to at least other transient booking
+  * Type of booking, assuming one of four categories:
+    * Contract - when the booking has an allotment or other type of contract associated to it
+    * Group – when the booking is associated to a group
+    * Transient – when the booking is not part of a group or contract, and is not associated to other transient booking
+    * Transient-party – when the booking is transient, but is associated to at least other transient booking
 * __Average Daily Rate__
   * Average Daily Rate as defined by dividing the sum of all lodging transactions by the total number of staying nights
 * __Required Car Parking Spaces__